hoeck/schirm/README.md

     $ cd schirm
     $ python -m schirm

-or Install and then run it:
+or install and then run it:

     $ python setup.py install
     $ schirm